Conte-dev/Multithreading-Parking-simulator/README.md

 # 🚗 Parking Simulator

 ## 📖 Introduction
-**Parking Simulator** is a project developed in **Python** that simulates the operation of a parking lot with limited resources, focusing on **concurrency management**.
-The program represents a realistic scenario in which multiple vehicles attempt to access a limited number of parking spaces simultaneously.
-The simulation uses **multithreading** to coordinate operations and includes a **graphical user interface (GUI)** with an integrated terminal for real-time control.
+**Parking Simulator** is a Python project that simulates a parking lot with limited spaces, focusing on **concurrent vehicle access**.
+Multiple vehicles are managed simultaneously using **multithreading**, and the system includes a **Tkinter GUI** with an integrated terminal to monitor and control the simulation in real time.

+---

 ## 🎯 Project Goal
-The main goal is to demonstrate the correct use of concurrency, synchronization, and shared resource management.
-The project allows observing how multiple threads interact without conflicts, dynamically showing the occupancy of parking spaces and the vehicle queue.
+The main goal is to demonstrate proper handling of concurrency, synchronization, and shared resource management.
+The simulation shows how multiple threads interact safely, dynamically updating parking space occupancy and the vehicle queue.

+---

-## ⚙️ How it Works
+## ⚙️ How It Works
-The parking lot has **10 spaces** and a **maximum queue of 5 vehicles**.
-Each vehicle is managed as an **independent thread**.
-When a car arrives, it attempts to join the queue, waits for a free space, occupies the parking spot for a simulated time, and finally frees the space upon leaving.
-If the queue is full, the simulation is automatically stopped to ensure system consistency.
+- **10 parking spaces**
+- **Queue for up to 5 vehicles**

+Each vehicle is represented as an independent thread.
+The workflow is:
+1. Vehicle attempts to join the queue.
+2. Waits for a free parking space.
+3. Parks for a random simulated time.
+4. Leaves and frees the space.

+If the queue is full, the simulation automatically stops.

+---

 ## 🧵 Concurrency Management
-Thread synchronization is handled using:
-- **Semaphore**: limits the number of available parking spaces and controls the queue length.
+- **Semaphore**: limits the number of available parking spaces and queue length.
-- **Lock**: protects shared variables such as the state of the parking spaces and the queue counter.
+- **Lock**: protects shared variables, including parking space states and the queue counter.

-This approach prevents race conditions and ensures system correctness even with multiple active threads.
+This ensures safety and prevents race conditions, even with multiple threads running concurrently.

+---

 ## 🖥️ Graphical User Interface
-The GUI, built with **Tkinter**, displays in real time:
-- the status of parking spaces (free or occupied)
+- Displays parking space status (green = free, red = occupied).
-- the number of vehicles in the queue
+- Shows number of vehicles in the queue.
-- a text-based terminal to enter commands

-Parking spaces automatically change color to indicate availability, allowing easy monitoring of the parking lot status.
+- Terminal allows `run` and `stop` commands.
+- Updates in real time every 100 ms.

+---

 ## ⌨️ Available Commands
-From the integrated terminal, you can use:
-- `run` → starts the simulation and generates vehicles
+- `run` → starts the simulation and generates vehicles.
-- `stop` → stops the simulation
+- `stop` → stops the simulation.

+---

+## ▶️ Requirements to Run
+To run this project, you need:

+- **Python 3.8 or higher**
+- Standard Python libraries:
+  - `threading`
+  - `time`
+  - `random`
+  - `tkinter` (usually included with Python)
+- Optional: run in a terminal that supports Tkinter GUI.

+### Installation Notes
+- No additional installations are required if Python 3 is correctly set up.
+- On Linux, ensure Tkinter is installed (e.g., `sudo apt install python3-tk`).
+- On Windows and macOS, Tkinter comes pre-installed with Python.

+---

 ## ▶️ Running the Program
-To launch the simulator, run:
 ```bash
 python parking_simulator.py